trewknowledge/GDPR/README.txt

 Consents are logged to the user record for auditing or for access purposes.

-== Requests Table & Rights of Data User ==
+== Requests Table & Rights of Data Subject ==

 **Right to Erasure Requests**

-1. The Data User is able to submit a request to be erased from the site using a shortcode.
+1. The Data Subject is able to submit a request to be erased from the site using a shortcode.
-1. When a request is made, the Data User will receive an email confirmation to confirm the deletion request.
+1. When a request is made, the Data Subject will receive an email confirmation to confirm the deletion request.

    1. After email confirmation, the user request is added to the requests table for review by the Administrator.
 The Administrator can also add a user manually with an email look up and review.
-   1. If the Data User has content published on the site for any post types or comments, they will be added to this table.
+   1. If the Data Subject has content published on the site for any post types or comments, they will be added to this table.
 If they do not have any content, they will receive a confirmation of erasure request and be provided a 6 digit Token for safekeeping after erasure in case of recover data needs.
    1. The requests table allows the Administrator to reassign any content to another user or delete it.
-   1. In the event of comments, the Data User’s content would be made anonymous.
+   1. In the event of comments, the Data Subject’s content would be made anonymous.

 1. Admin can also manually add users to the erasure requests table with a manual email search

 **Right to Access Data Request & User Data Portability**

-1. The Data User can place a request to download their data with the shortcode.
+1. The Data Subject can place a request to download their data with the shortcode.
 1. After requesting their data, the user will receive a double opt-in confirmation email then the plugin will generate an XML or JSON file, which will be emailed to them for download with an expiration time of 48 hours.

 **Right to Rectify & Complaint Requests**

-1. The Data User can place a request to rectify data or file a complaint with the shortcode.
+1. The Data Subject can place a request to rectify data or file a complaint with the shortcode.
 1. After making their request, the user will receive a double opt-in confirmation email and then add them to the table for admin to handle the request.